-If you are planning a trip, this guide will help you discover the best places to see dolphins in Bali, what to expect, and how to enjoy the experience responsibly.
+Seeing dolphins in Bali is one of the island’s most memorable experiences, as they often appear in groups, swimming close to boats and occasionally jumping above the water.
+If you are planning a trip, this guide will show you the best locations, what to expect, and how to enjoy the experience responsibly.

 The waters around Bali are home to a variety of dolphin species.
 Spinner dolphins are the most commonly seen, known for their acrobatic jumps and playful nature.
 You may also encounter bottlenose dolphins, Fraser’s dolphins, and even the occasional Risso’s dolphin.
 Watching them in their natural habitat is far more rewarding than seeing them in captivity, as it allows you to witness their true behaviors in the wild.